 An entire restructuring of the customer experience is the main strategy most companies are using by shifting their outbound sales reps to digital channels.

-With screen-sharing software, product demos are being held virtually, follow-ups now take place through video calls or phone calls.
-While there were fewer people active on LinkedIn before, salespeople are finally using LinkedIn to find new connections, therefore, LinkedIn is seeing record numbers of engagement between connections as networking goes virtual.
+With screen-sharing softwares, product demos are being held virtually, follow-ups now take place through video calls or phone calls.
+While there were less people active on LinkedIn before, salespeople are finally using LinkedIn to find new connections, therefore, LinkedIn is seeing record numbers of engagement between connections as networking goes virtual.

 Go Virtual – Go Big!